30 Rules (or advice) to Follow when Bicycle Touring

 12. Dress up like a Christmas tree and still assume that no driver will see you.
 Footpaths are legal when riding uphill fully loaded.

 13. Lock your bike whenever you don’t want it stolen.
-Except, if you decide it is low enough chance of theft, at least booby trap with helmet through rear spokes and brakes locked (We never thought of that before).
+Except, if you decide it is a low enough chance of theft, at least a booby trap with a helmet through the rear spokes and brakes locked (We never thought of that before).

 Keyring with lock key always goes back on in the handlebar bag or wherever it is your favorite place.
 Check out our review of TiGr Bow Lock.